-Revisions to the Policy Rationale, Policy Statement, and Applicability sections of this document must be approved by the full Faculty Senate.
+Revisions to the Policy Rationale, Policy Statement, and Applicability sections of this document must be approved by the full Faculty Senate and the UNM President after consultation with the ASUNM President and the Dean of Students.

 The University of New Mexico (UNM) is committed to academic excellence and student success.
 This Policy provides procedures for resolution of disputes of an academic nature between undergraduate students and UNM faculty, allegations of discrimination or sexual harassment, and allegations of student misconduct, as well as procedures for handling student disciplinary matters.
-Reasonable deviations from these procedures by UNM will not invalidate a decision or proceeding unless significant prejudice results.

-UNM may take disciplinary action against a student for a violation of the Student Code of Conduct or other UNM policy when the offense occurs on UNM premises or at a UNM-sponsored event, or when the violation occurs off campus and failure to take disciplinary action is likely to interfere with the educational process or the orderly operation of UNM, or endanger the health, safety or welfare of the UNM community or any individual student or employee.
+Whenever possible, it is important to take a supportive problem solving approach to resolving academic disputes.
+However, UNM may take disciplinary action against a student for a violation of the Student Code of Conduct or other UNM policy when the offense occurs on UNM premises or at a UNM-sponsored event, or when the violation occurs off campus and failure to take disciplinary action is likely to interfere with the educational process or the orderly operation of UNM, or endanger the health, safety or welfare of the UNM community or any individual student or employee.
 UNM may take disciplinary action for a violation of the Visitor Code of Conduct when the offense occurs on UNM premises, as part of a UNM-sponsored event or in connection with University activities.
-"Visitor" means a person who is not a student, a University employee or a member of the Board of Regents.

-1. Matters Covered under this Policy
+1. Matters Covered Under this Policy